 (2) Sieve together the flour, ginger, cinnamon, bicarbonate of soda and salt into a large bowl.
 Mix in the stem ginger and the lime zest.
 Whisk the milk and eggs in a separate bowl.

-(3) Heat both syrups and the butter in a pan and let the mixture simmer very gently for about a minute, stirring from time to time.
+(3) Heat both syrups, the sugar and the butter in a pan and let the mixture simmer very gently for about a minute, stirring from time to time.

 (4) Pour the hot syrupy mixture into the flour.
 Stir in the milk and eggs, mixing gently until you get a smooth batter.